Warm colors for a warm home.

-Poinsettia and hyacinth: two plants that share the ability of gifting us with an explosion of colors at the heart of winter.
+That’s what Poinsettia and hyacinth have to offer.
+These two plants gift us with an explosion of colors at the heart of winter.

 Amazing natural anti-depressants!
-They’re very easy to care for, and will last for even longer than the end-of-year festivities… Marvelous decors for your guests and for your own pleasure, too!
+They’re easy to care for, and last long after end-of-year festivities… Great ornaments for guests and for your own enjoyment, too!

 Poinsettia, coming from the sun